luka1199/project-automation/README.md

 - Adds a ```README.md``` with the project name and description to the project
 - Adds an empty ```.gitignore``` to the project
 - Commits ```README.md``` and ```.gitignore```
-- Opens project in Visual Studio Code
+- Opens the project in Visual Studio Code

 ## Installation